Yin Yoga Sphinx Pose and Yin Yoga Seal Pose with modifications

 Yin Yoga Seal Pose

 Seal pose is a deeper back bend and may not be available for everyone.
 Take your time.
-This posture not only pressurizes the spine and kidney meridian it also opens up the upper chest, strengthens the arm bones, and provides a stretch into the front of the body which is where the Spleen and Stomach meridian run.
+This posture not only pressurizes the spine and kidney meridian, but also opens the upper chest, strengthens the arm bones, and provides a stretch along the front of the body, where the Spleen and Stomach meridians run.
 This variation is also safe to practice while pregnant.

-With your arms straight, and wider than your torso, walk your hands back until they are a few inches in front of your shoulders.
-Remember to protect hyper-mobile elbows by creating a micro-bend and keep equal weight distribution on your hands and wrists.
+With your arms straight and wider than your torso, walk your hands back until they are a few inches in front of your shoulders.
+Remember to protect hypermobile elbows by creating a micro-bend and maintaining equal weight distribution across your hands and wrists.

-To release lay on belly or you can drag your foot and knee up towards the head while keeping them on the floor for a greater release.
-Childs pose and/or cat/cow pose is also a nice counter pose.
+To release, lie on your belly, or drag your foot and knee up towards your head while keeping them on the floor for a deeper release.
+Child’s pose and/or cat/cow pose are also nice counter poses.

 Mindful Yin Yoga Foundations Online Training